bill-arnold/fullstack-take-home-test/README.md

 - **Sidebar:** Navigate between different sections of the application.
   - **Book List:** View the list of available books.
   - **Book Search:** Search for books by title or author.
-  - **Reading List:** View and manage your personalized reading list.(N/B:when you first launch the app the reading list will be empty so go to book list and add books to the readinglist)
+  - **Reading List:** View and manage your personalized reading list.(N/B:when you first launch the app the reading list will be empty so go to book list and add books to the reading list)

 - **Home Page:** Welcomes users and provides an overview of the application.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements